dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 accessible.
 There is more to web development than making websites look the way we want.
 It's important to make the content *mean* what we want as well.

+Accessibility also involves more than just improving how websites work with screen readers.
+We also need to consider font size, font style, color contrast, people not being to recognize that audio is playing, people tabbing through a page, a page having too much information, and animations that make the page layout change as someone is trying to interact with it.

+Improving accessibility also goes hand in hand with search engine optimization and usability.
+Improve one, and you can improve all the others.

 ## Reading the Documentation

 I have a friend who is probably the only person I know who has read the entire